y-petrov/camunda-junit-spring-bug/README.md

 When I run the application and create new process instance, the value for the instance variable mentioned above is successfully injected by Spring.

-When I test the flow using JUnit5 and Camunda's `ProcessEngineExtension`, the the value for the instance variable mentioned above is NOT injected and stays `null`.
+When I test the flow using JUnit5 and Camunda's `ProcessEngineExtension`, the value for the instance variable mentioned above is NOT injected and stays `null`.

 ## How to reproduce